Learn About Personal Bankruptcy in Canada –

-While there are certain disadvantages to bankruptcy, in most cases bankruptcy is the quickest, easiest, and least expensive way to get out of debt and resolve your money difficulties.
+While there are certain disadvantages to bankruptcy, in most cases bankruptcy is the quickest, easiest, and the least expensive way to get out of debt and resolve your money difficulties.

 Most debtors filing personal bankruptcy are able to get their bankruptcy discharge in 9 months.

 To be eligible to go bankrupt you must be insolvent.
 To be considered insolvent you must: